kmdlogic/kmd-logic-document-generation-client/docs/Templates/Templates.md

 #### Configuration template subjects in Azure Blob Storage

 The Azure Blob Storage provider from Logic Document Generation relies on the document metadata to filter out templates by `subject`.

+When filtering by `subject`, only the metadata key will be used as matching criteria, the actual value is not considered.

 You can set metadata for blobs using one of the following methods: